tysovsky/huffman_coding_python/README.md

 WORD_SIZE - the size of a single word, in bytes, default 2

-CHUNK_SIZE - how many words are read at once, to prevent loading entire large files in memort, default = 4096
+CHUNK_SIZE - how many words are read at once, to prevent loading  large files in memory, default = 4096

 OUT - filename of the compressed file, by default its input_filename.compressed